htdebeer/meme-collector/README.md

 These images are used by the simple histogram representation, which puts all the images per week and you can show/hide a meme by its tags.
 These images are not added to the repository.

+Warning: there are for about 1.8 GB meme images in the database.